 Fill out the brief form below for access to the free report.

 In 2014, the United Nations Commission of Inquiry (COI) issued a landmark report on human rights abuses in North Korea.
 The COI grimly described the human rights situation in North Korea as unparalleled anywhere else on earth, declaring that its abuses rise to the level of crimes against humanity.
-When we mark December 10 as Human Rights Day, we should remember the especially grave nature of human rights abuses in North Korea.

 While the COI described the horrific nature of human rights abuses faced by all North Koreans, women are especially disadvantaged.
 The report pronounced, “Discrimination against women remains pervasive in all aspects of society.
 Indeed, it might even be increasing, as the male-dominated State preys on both economically advancing women and marginalized women.”